lovindata/blog/docs/posts/1/index.md

 **DAT** will be compared to **OpenCV's** top super resolution model, **EDSR**, and a commercial SaaS product, [**Img.Upscaler**](https://imgupscaler.com/).

 All benchmark results presented here are reproducible.
-For detailed implementation, please refer to the following files in the [benchmarks](https://github.com/lovindata/pillow-dat/tree/main/benchmarks) folder.
+For detailed implementation, please consult the following resources:

+- Located in the [benchmarks](https://github.com/lovindata/pillow-dat/tree/main/benchmarks) folder on the official GitHub repository of [`pillow-dat`](https://github.com/lovindata/pillow-dat).
+- Within the [scripts](https://github.com/lovindata/blog/tree/feature/main/assets/posts/1/scripts) folder that houses our personal source code, used for testing this library.

 ### Speed